Richard Aldington: Career

 Aldington's poetry was associated with the Imagist group, championing minimalist free verse with stark images, seeking to banish Victorian moralism.
 The group was key in the emerging Modernist movement.
 Ezra Pound coined the term imagistes for H.D. and Aldington (1912).
 Aldington's poetry forms almost one third of the Imagists' inaugural anthology Des Imagistes (1914).
 The movement was heavily inspired by Japanese and classical European art.
 Aldington shared T. E. Hulme's conviction that experimentation with traditional Japanese verse forms could provide a way forward for avant-garde literature in English.

 Pound sent three of Aldington's poems to Harriet Monroe's magazine Poetry and they appeared in November 1912.
 She notes "Mr Richard Aldington is a young English poet, one of the "Imagistes", a group of ardent Hellenists who are pursuing interesting experiments in vers libre."She considered the poem "Choricos" to be his finest work, "one of the most beautiful death songs in the language", "a poem of studied and affected gravity".

-H.D. became pregnant in August 1914, and in 1915 Aldington and H.D. relocated from their home in Holland Park near Ezra Pound to Hampstead close to D. H. Lawrence and Frieda.
+H.D. became pregnant in August 1914, and in 1915 Aldington and H.D. moved from their home in Holland Park near Ezra Pound to Hampstead close to D. H. Lawrence and Frieda.
 They felt calmer out of the bustle of the city, with more space and green.
 The pregnancy ended in a stillborn daughter, which traumatised the couple and put a great strain on the relationship; H.D. was 28 and Aldington 22.
 The outbreak of war in 1914 deeply disturbed Aldington, though no draft was in place at this time.
 H.D. felt more distant from the melee, not having a close affinity to the European landscape, geographical or political.
 This rift also put pressure on the marriage.
 Unhappy, Aldington dreamed of escape to America and began to have affairs.
 He began a relationship with Florence Fallas, who had also lost a child.

 Between 1914 and 1916 Aldington was literary editor and a columnist at The Egoist.
 He was assistant editor with Leonard Compton-Rickett under Dora Marsden.
 Aldington knew Wyndham Lewis well and reviewed his work in The Egoist.
 He was also an associate of Ford Madox Ford's, helping him with a propaganda volume for a government commission in 1914 and taking dictation for The Good Soldier.